-The teeth themselves can be made from acrylic resin, metal covered in acrylic, or porcelain.
+Fake teeth can be made from acrylic resin, metal covered in acrylic, or porcelain.
 Acrylic is most commonly used these days because of its durability.
 Porcelain can look more natural but it’s more expensive and not as lightweight as acrylic.

 When it comes to the base, a complete denture is usually 100% acrylic, although it may be reinforced with metal.
 Partials more often use metal in the framework for added strength and durability.
 The metal parts should be hidden on the roof of the mouth or behind the existing teeth, except for perhaps one or two metal clasps that fit around the existing teeth.

 This fascinating video shows all the different steps involved with making a full set of acrylic teeth to fit a patient’s mouth:

 NHS dentures are made in much the same way.
 Your dentist begins by taking a dental impression which is sent to a laboratory.
 They fit a trial version in your mouth to make sure you’re happy with the shape and appearance.
 They may make slight adjustments, then will return it to the lab to have the final set cast in acrylic.

 One popular alternative to conventional false teeth is flexible dentures such as Valplast flexible partials.
 These don’t have the rigidity of acrylic and are also less bulky.
 This means they are more comfortable to wear and are less likely to cause difficulties with speech.